mfischer-ucl/mfischer-ucl.github.io/_pages/about.md

 been working with <a href="https://www.informatik.uni-wuerzburg.de/datascience/staff/kobs">Konstantin Kobs</a> and <a href="https://www.informatik.uni-wuerzburg.de/datascience/staff/hotho">Andreas Hotho</a>.

-I spent a summer at <a href="https://www.mbda-deutschland.de">MBDA Germany</a>, where I researched the potential of reinforcement learning for

-automated swarm control. <br/>
+I spent a summer at <a href="https://www.mbda-deutschland.de">MBDA Germany</a>, where I worked on reinforcement-learning based swarm control.
+Moreover, I spent a semester abroad at <a href="https://www.udg.mx">UDG</a> in Guadalajara, Mexico. <br/>

 <br/>